ssfsx17/sky-islands/readable.md

   - **Resuscitate** - Remove one stack of Resuscitate during the status phase.
 When the final stack of the Resuscitate status is removed, you are revived with 1 Health.
+  - **Scent Tracked** - Enemies gain a bonus of half their Power Level to Physical Accuracy against you.
   - **Shadowconcealed** - Add your Level to your Physical Evasion and Magical Evasion.
   - **Shattered** - All Armor is halved.
 Multiple stacks of Shattered do